 FITTING & WELDING

-Engineering Fabrication is an enduringly popular trade option for young apprentices.
-It involves working with metal: grinding, welding and constructing equipment from raw metal plates, steel or pipes.
-Boilermakers and Sheet Metal workers create and maintain equipment from small items up to the large earth moving machinery.
-However, this job isn’t just welding and grinding; the complete package for those who decide to try it can be quite challenging.
-You will also need to be able to read computer drawings, be exact in your attention to detail and you must be able to work to strict timelines in order to meet your production deadlines.
+Engineering Fabrication is a popular trade for young apprentices.
+It involves working with metal: grinding, welding and constructing equipment from raw metal plates, steel or pipes and has job titles like Boilermakers and Sheet Metal Workers. `These job roles create and maintain equipment from small items up to the large earth moving machinery.
+During this apprenticeship you will learn to read computer drawings, develop an attention to detail and be organised enough to meet strict timelines.

-Engineering Mechanical is another popular trade for young apprentices.
-It is sometimes better known as Fitting Machining or Fitting and Turning, but can also include Diesel Fitting and Air-Con and Refrigeration mechanics.
+Engineering Mechanical is another popular option.
+It is sometimes better known as Fitting and Turning, but can also include Diesel Fitting and Air-Con and Refrigeration mechanics.
 Mechanical engineers also work with raw metal, forming it into different shapes using lathes, mills and other industry equipment.
 Like fabrication, you will need to be able to read and interpret computer drawings.

 Engineering is an exciting and diverse industry.
 Didn’t take to these career options?
 Don’t sweat it!
 We’ve only looked at two engineering streams, the options and career prospects are limitless.
 If you’re leaning towards an engineering apprenticeship, get out there, talk to your teachers, parents or perhaps another apprentice you may and discover how exciting engineering can be.

 Completing an apprenticeship in Engineering will provide you with a solid understanding of mathematics, creativity, spatial awareness and an attention to detail.